Children between 6 and 9 eligible for $1,200 RESP grant from province - Trail Daily Times

-The BC Ministry of Education is reminding eligible consistuents to apply for the B.C.
+The BC Ministry of Education is reminding eligible constituents to apply for the B.C.
 Training and Education Savings Grant before it is too late.

 The $1,200 grant for a Registered Education Savings Plan (RESP) is eligible for B.C. residents between the ages of six and nine.
 According to a release from the ministry, there are no additional fees or financial contributions needed in order to receive the grant through one of the 56 banks or financial institutions in Canada.